mattenarle10/epic1-midterm-output/README.md

 ### The Beyblade 🥌
 » Beyblade brings so much memories from my childhood so with the same functions as the tropical cyclone design, I played with the code a little and came up with the beyblade design.
 Since mandala art, deals with spirals and circles, I thought that the circular motion of the beyblade matches perfectly with the theme, so I decided to go with that concept. <br><br>
 ⦿ I modified the design of the source wherein the shuriken acts as the spikes of a beyblade, more specifically, edited the loop iteration and radius to increase the number of spikes.
-On the other hand, changing the colors of the rasengan was vital in order to make it seem like the body of the beyblade
+On the other hand, changing the colors of the rasengan was vital in order to make it seem like the body of the beyblade.
+Lastly, I added a function which is a spirograph that acts as the bottom of the beyblade.
 ![Beyblade](/assets/beyblade.png)

 <hr>